jsk245/linear_optimization_calculator/README.md

 ### setup-transport-problem
 I include 1 example of a file that setup-transport-problem can read in this repo.
 Here are some general rules to be followed:
 1. Use "supply:" to introduce the supply, "demand:" to introduce the demand, and "costs:" to introduce the costs
-2. Sneparate all numbers with a comma and include a semicolon at the end of each of these 3 sections
+2. Separate all numbers with a comma and include a semicolon at the end of each of these 3 sections
 3. If there are n factories, and we view the costs as a matrix as shown in the example file, there should be n columns, each corresponding to one factory

 ## Descriptions of Examples included